yanniSkawronski/dai-go/README.md

 # DAIGO

-The DAIGO project is both a CLI client and a server made to play a game of Go over the internet.
+The DAIGO (heiGO) project is both a CLI client and a server made to play a game of Go over the internet.
 They use the [DAIGO](#daigo-application-protocol) protocol.